-Network provider: A provider that participates in the health plan network you enrolled in.
+Network provider: A provider that participates in the health plan network in which you enrolled.

 Non-preferred brand-name drug: A brand-name drug that is not a formulary drug.
 See the definition of preferred brand-name drug.

 Nurse-midwife: A person licensed or certified to practice as a nurse-midwife and who fulfills both of these requirements: